trekhleb/nano-neuron/README.md

 ### Training the model

-Now we know how to evaluate the correctness of our model for all training set examples (_forward propagation_), we also know how to do small adjustments to parameters `w` and `b` of the NanoNeuron model (_backward propagation_).
-But the issue is that if we will run forward propagation and then backward propagation only once it won't be enough for our model to learn any laws/trends from the training data.
+Now we know how to evaluate the correctness of our model for all training set examples (_forward propagation_).
+We also know how to do small adjustments to parameters `w` and `b` of our NanoNeuron model (_backward propagation_).
+But the issue is that if we run forward propagation and then backward propagation only once, it won't be enough for our model to learn any laws/trends from the training data.
 You may compare it with attending a one day of elementary school for the kid.
 He/she should go to the school not once but day after day and year after year to learn something.

 So we need to repeat forward and backward propagation for our model many times.
-That is exactly what `trainModel()` function does. it is like a "teacher" for our NanoNeuron model:
+That is exactly what the `trainModel()` function does.
+It is like a "teacher" for our NanoNeuron model:

-- it will spend some time (`epochs`) with our yet slightly stupid NanoNeuron model and try to train/teach it,
+- it will spend some time (`epochs`) with our slightly stupid NanoNeuron model and try to train/teach it,
 - it will use specific "books" (`xTrain` and `yTrain` data-sets) for training,
 - it will push our kid to learn harder (faster) by using a learning rate parameter `alpha`

-A few words about learning rate `alpha`.
+A few words about the learning rate `alpha`.
 This is just a multiplier for `dW` and `dB` values we have calculated during the backward propagation.
-So, derivative pointed us out to the direction we need to take to find a minimum of the cost function (`dW` and `dB` sign) and it also pointed us out how fast we need to go to that direction (`dW` and `dB` absolute value).
-Now we need to multiply those step sizes to `alpha` just to make our movement to the minimum faster or slower.
-Sometimes if we will use big value of `alpha` we might simple jump over the minimum and never find it.
+So, derivative pointed us toward the direction we need to take to find a minimum of the cost function (`dW` and `dB` sign) and it also showed us how fast we need to go in that direction (absolute values of `dW` and `dB`).
+Now we need to multiply those step sizes to `alpha` just to adjust our movement to the minimum faster or slower.
+Sometimes if we use big values for `alpha`, we might simply jump over the minimum and never find it.

-The analogy with the teacher would be that the harder he pushes our "nano-kid" the faster our "nano-kid" will learn but if the teacher will push too hard the "kid" will have a nervous breakdown and won't be able to learn anything 🤯.
+The analogy with the teacher would be that the harder s/he pushes our "nano-kid" the faster our "nano-kid" will learn but if the teacher pushes too hard, the "kid" will have a nervous breakdown and won't be able to learn anything 🤯.

 Here is how we're going to update our model's `w` and `b` params: